Schoharie Crossing State Historic Site: Tiononderoge and Fort Hunter

 Shortly thereafter, fighting broke out in the Mohawk Valley and across the colonies as part of the American Revolution.
 The Mohawks sided with England, as they had for the previous century in conflicts with the French.
 Fighting alongside the British at the Battle of Oriskany and the Battle of Freeman's Farm, many of the Mohawk soon became disgusted with the British management of the conflicts and left to join their cousins, the Turtle clan, in the Saint Lawrence Valley.

 In 1780, Mohawk warriors joined Sir John Johnson and Joseph Brant in fighting against the rebellious colonists in the Mohawk Valley.
 They participated in raids known as the "Burning of the Valleys".
 During one of the raids, a group of men retrieved Queen Anne's gifts, which had been buried at Fort Hunter.
 Today they are displayed at Brantford and Tyendinaga, Ontario, Canada.

 After the American Revolutionary War, Queen Anne's Chapel was used for a time as a tavern and stable, to house the many migrants at Fort Hunter, which had developed into a village.
 They were moving west along the valley into areas of New York state newly opened for European-American settlement since the Iroquois, as allies of the British, were forced to cede their lands after the British defeat.
 The chapel was torn down during the construction of the Erie Canal, which was completed in 1825.

+In 1957 and 1958 a group of Mohawks from Kanawake set up an encampment at Schorarie Creek after being displaced by the St. Lawrence Seaway project.
+According to Chief Standing Arrow, the land along the Schorarie had been ceded to the Mohawk in the Treaty of Fort Stanwix (1784) in exchange for lands in the Ohio Valley, and illegally sold to settlers.
+The private landowner and the New York State Thruway objected to the settlement.
+It was abandoned after the Mohawks lost their case in court and were evicted.